Dariush-Cyrus/Dariush-Cyrus.github.io/content/publications/conference-paper/index.md

 # Summary.
 An optional shortened abstract.
 summary: Lorem Fluid perturbation theory serves as an effective framework for calculating the Equation of State (EOS) for binary mixtures across a broad range of temperatures and pressures.
 In this study, the constituent species are modeled using a pair potential that accounts for short-range repulsion and long-range attraction, incorporated via a Buckingham exp-6 potential.
 Given that D_2 and T_2 are light elements, quantum effects are addressed using a first-order quantum correction within the Wigner-Kirkwood expansion framework.
-Utilizing an advanced EOS model and statistical mechanical perturbation theory, we investigate the influence of varying pressure and temperature on the properties of D_2 + T_2 fluid mixtures.
-Finally, the EOS for these mixtures is predicted across an extensive range of pressures, temperatures, and reduced densities. densities.

 tags:
   - Fundumental and statistical physics